ansible/ansible-documentation/docs/docsite/rst/galaxy/dev_guide.rst

   $ ansible-galaxy role import github_user github_repo

-By default the command will wait for Galaxy to complete the import process, displaying the results as the import progresses:
+By default, the command will wait for Galaxy to complete the import process, displaying the results as the import progresses:

 .. code-block:: text